EWG Hooks: Must-Have Best Bass Fishing Guide

 A 3/0 to 5/0 EWG hook works for many bass fishing situations.
 Smaller sizes are better for slim baits, while larger sizes suit thicker creature baits and bigger worms.

-Can EWG hooks be used with (Incomplete: max_output_tokens)
+Can EWG hooks be used with all soft plastics?

 Discover more from Life Happens!